 The Base attributes of the two FrameSets will be set by AST_CONVERT to indicate which of their Frames was used for the intermediate coordinate system.
-This means that you can subsequently determine which coordinate system was used by enquiring the Domain attribute of either base Frame.
+This means that you can subsequently

 - The Mapping represented by the returned FrameSet results in alignment taking place in the coordinate system specified by the AlignSystem attribute of the TO Frame.
 See the description of the AlignSystem attribute for further details. - When aligning (say) two images, which have been calibrated by attaching FrameSets to them, it is usually necessary to convert between the base Frames (representing " native" pixel coordinates) of both FrameSets.
-This may be achieved by inverting the FrameSets (e.g. using astInvert) so as to interchange their base and current Frames before using astConvert. - A null Object pointer (AST__NULL) will be returned if this function is invoked with STATUS set to an error value, or if it should fail for any reason.
+This may be achieved by inverting the FrameSets (e.g. using astInvert) so as to interchange their base and current Frames before using astConvert. - A null Object pointer (AST_NULL) will be returned if this function is invoked with STATUS set to an error value, or if it should fail for any reason.

-AST_CONVEX<X>
+AST CONVEX<X>